 Finally, remember that therapeutic progress isn’t linear.
 You might have phenomenal sessions where you walk out feeling like you have a new lease on life, and you might have dud sessions where you feel worse than when you came in.
 Keep going.
 Tell your therapist when you feel like you’ve figured everything out, and tell them when you feel disappointed.
 This feedback can be vital in steering the dynamic therapeutic process.

 How to Find the Right Therapist for You

 Finding the right therapist is both a science and an art.
 You can research specialties and make phone calls and read dozens of clinician bios, but ultimately you will be alone in a room with this person (or video conferencing in the case of online therapy), and you will have to feel a rapport.

 If you’ve never given much thought to exactly what type of therapist you’d like to see, you can start with some basic questions:

-- Do I feel more comfortable talking to a person of my same gender?
-My same racial or ethnic background?
-My sexual orientation?
-My religion?
+- Do I feel more comfortable talking to a person of my same gender, racial or ethnic background, sexual orientation, or religion?

 - Do I have an existing mental health condition and need a therapist who has experience treating it?

 - When and how will I be most comfortable meeting with a therapist?
 Can the therapist accommodate my needs?

 - Is the therapist in my health insurance network?